Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Introduction

 The structure of the proton has been studied over half a century, still its understanding constitutes one of the very important challenges that physics is facing today.
-Quantum Chromodynamics (QCD), the theory of strong interaction that governs the dynamics of quarks and gluons as constituents of the proton, is presently not analytically solvable at the scale of the proton radius.
-Lepton-proton scattering experiments have been proven to be very powerful tools to unravel the internal dynamics of the proton: (i) elastic scattering allows access to charge and current distributions in the proton by measuring electromagnetic form factors; (ii) deep-inelastic scattering (DIS) provides important information, e.g. on the density and the longitudinal momentum distributions of quarks and gluons in the proton, which is encoded in universal parton distribution functions.
+Quantum Chromodynamics (QCD), the theory of strong interaction that governs the dynamics of quarks and gluons as constituents of the proton, is presently not analytically solvable.
+Lepton-proton scattering experiments have been proven to be very powerful tools to unravel the internal dynamics of the proton: (i) elastic scattering allows access to charge and current distributions in the proton by measuring electromagnetic form factors; (ii) deep-inelastic scattering (DIS) provides important information on the density distributions as a function of longitudinal momentum for quarks and gluons in the proton, encoded in universal parton distribution functions.

 Deeply virtual Compton scattering (DVCS), $\gamma^* p \rightarrow \gamma p$, is the production of a single real photon $\gamma$ through the absorption of a virtual photon $\gamma^*$ by a proton $p$.
 This process combines features of the elastic process and those of the inelastic processes.
-Using the concept of generalized parton distributions (GPDs) \cite{Mueller:1998fv,Ji:1996ek, Ji:1996nm, Radyushkin:1996nd, Radyushkin:1997ki}, it was shown \cite{Burkardt:2000za,Burkardt:2002hr,Diehl:2002he} that in a certain kinematic domain DVCS allows access to correlations between transverse-position and longitudinal-momentum distributions of the partons in the proton.
+Using the concept of generalized parton distributions (GPDs) \cite{Mueller:1998fv,Ji:1996ek, Ji:1996nm, Radyushkin:1996nd, Radyushkin:1997ki}, it was shown \cite{Burkardt:2000za,Burkardt:2002hr,Diehl:2002he,Ralston:2001xs} that in a certain kinematic domain DVCS allows access to correlations between transverse-position and longitudinal-momentum distributions of the partons in the proton.
 Here, longitudinal and transverse refer to the direction of motion of the initial proton facing the virtual photon.
 The measurement of DVCS probes the transverse extension of the parton density in the proton over the experimentally accessible region of longitudinal momentum of the active parton.
 Exploring the interplay between longitudinal and transverse partonic degrees of freedom by DVCS is often referred to as ``proton tomography''.
+The DVCS process is studied through exclusive single-photon production in lepton-proton scattering.
+The experimental results obtained so far are discussed in a recent review~\cite{dHose:2016mda}.